omeka/Documentation/source/Reference/libraries/globals/examples/metadata.rst

 Use ``metadata`` function to get the description information for a collection.
-Use options array to display only the first 150 characters of the description.
+Use options array to limit the description to only the first 150 characters.

 .. code-block:: php